 Other features with 3 threads

-All this playing took just an hour as I found threading and changing functions extremely easy.
-With lots more functions to try, I’ve got hours of fun ahead of me.
+All this playing took just an hour as I found threading and changing functions fairly easy.
 My tip would be to keep the manual close and refer to it often as you’ll never remember all the individual settings.
-As a quick guide the ‘Overview Chart’ on page 10 is useful so I’ll be photocopying that and sticking it to the machine!
+As a quick guide the ‘Overview Chart’ on page 10 is useful.

 The flat bed area on the left of the machine doubles as an accessories case.
 To remove it, you need to push a clip underneath and slide it off.
 This leaves a free-arm for small areas such as armholes or hemming cuffs.